Andrija Artuković: Independent State of Croatia

-In late March 1941, Yugoslavia joined the Axis, but two days later, a pro-Allied coup d'état overthrew the government that had signed the treaty.
+In late March 1941, Yugoslavia joined the Axis.
+Still, two days later, a pro-Allied coup d'état overthrew the government that had signed the treaty.
 In response, Adolf Hitler decided to invade and dismember Yugoslavia.
 The German-led Axis invasion of Yugoslavia in early April comprehensively defeated the Yugoslav military, and the country was divided up between the Axis powers.
 Before the Yugoslav government had capitulated, the Germans engineered the creation of the Independent State of Croatia, and placed Pavelić and the Ustaše in charge.

 Slavko Kvaternik, the most senior Ustaše still in Yugoslavia, proclaimed the Independent State of Croatia on 10 April 1941, and Artuković and the other émigré Ustaše returned to Zagreb.
 On 12 April, Kvaternik formed an interim government, which included Artuković.
 Pavelić arrived in Zagreb on 15 April, and on the following day, Artuković became the Interior Minister in the first Croatian government.
 As a member of Pavelić's trusted inner circle, Artuković carried out the orders he was given.

-On 17 April, to provide authority for Ustaše policies targeting Serbs, Jews, Roma and anti-Ustaše Croats and Bosniaks within the NDH, Pavelić proclaimed the Law Decree on the Defence of the People and the State.
-It prohibited any person from acting against the Croatian people and its interests, for which the penalty was death.
+On 17 April, to provide authority for Ustaše policies targeting Serbs, Jews, Roma, and anti-Ustaše Croats within the NDH, Pavelić proclaimed the Law Decree on the Defence of the People and the State.
+It prohibited any person from acting against the Croatian people and their interests, for which the penalty was death.
 Such alleged offences were to be dealt with in a summary manner by a panel similar to a court martial.
 On 22 April, Artuković announced that the NDH government would solve the "Jewish question" in the same way as the German government, and a week later, he issued further racial laws, and advocated a policy of terror.
-These first and subsequent racial laws were vaguely worded, permitting wide interpretation.
+These first and subsequent racial laws were vaguely worded, permitting broad interpretation.
 The organisation charged with enforcing these laws was the Directorate of Public Order and Security, which was subordinated to Artuković's Interior Ministry.
-The Directorate was established in May, and was headed by Eugen "Dido" Kvaternik, the son of Slavko Kvaternik.
+The Directorate was established in May and was headed by Eugen "Dido" Kvaternik, the son of Slavko Kvaternik.